Cross tabulation is a method to quantitatively analyze the relationship between multiple variables.

 To see cross tabulation in action, check out the video version of this blog!

 Don’t rely on other people’s data for your next cross tabulation exercise.
 Collect your own data!
-Over 150 partners have collected over 20 million data points through our mobile data collection app Collect.
+Start collecting high-quality data today with Collect, our mobile data collection app.
+Start your free trial now!!